Digital Single Windows

 The project team develops the country platform (1 month concurrently).

-The project team creates online procedures on the platform (2 days to one week for each procedure depending on complexity and number of agencies involved).
+The project team trains government officers to create prototype online procedures on the training platform (2 days to one week for each procedure depending on complexity and number of agencies involved).

 Further work can be undertaken to simplify procedures and government systems